-- Over the last decade, pancreatic cancer incidence rates have increased by a tenth (10%) in the UK, with a slightly larger increase in females (11%) than in males (8%).
+- Over the last decade, pancreatic cancer incidence rates have increased by around a tenth (9%) in the UK, with a similar increase in males (9%) and females (9%).

 - Incidence rates for pancreatic cancer are projected to rise by 6% in the UK between 2014 and 2035, to 21 cases per 100,000 people by 2035.

 - 1 in 71 people will be diagnosed with pancreatic cancer during their lifetime.

 - Pancreatic cancer in England is more common in people living in the most deprived areas.

 - Pancreatic cancer is more common in White and Black people than in Asian people.

 - An estimated 6,600 people who had previously been diagnosed with pancreatic cancer were alive in the UK at the end of 2010.